zmess24/personal-website-nextjs/src/posts/fine-tuning-performance.md

 Prompt engineering is a process in which specific and carefully structured prompts are crafted to effectively communicate with an LLM (like ChatGPT, Claude, Gemini, etc) in a way that guides the model towards producing a desired output.
 The goal of prompt engineering is to maximize the accuracy and relevance of the LLM's responses without changing the actual weights of the underlying neural network itself.

-For GrappleGenius, I leveraged prompt engineering to perform sentiment analysis on the video titles I provided to determine if they were related to JuJitsu or not, and also for summarizing the output of the video transcripts into formatted JSON that could be consumed by my front-end.
+For GrappleGenius, I leveraged prompt engineering to perform sentiment analysis on the video titles I provided to determine if they were related to JuJitsu or not, and also for summarizing the output of the video transcripts into a specific JSON format that could be consumed by my front-end.

 Below is the system role I prompt engineered to perform the sentiment analysis: